-CORNELL LAW SCHOOL SCHOLARSHIPS . . .
+CORNELL LAW SCHOOL SCHOLARSHIPS...
 Ten free tuition scholarships are authorized by the University Board of Trustees to be awarded by the Law Faculty without restriction as to class and with power in the Faculty to grant them for the full amount of tuition or to divide them, depending upon the demonstrated need of the applicants.

-CORNELL LAW ASSOCIATION SCHOLARSHIPS . . .
-A limited number of scholarships have been established for the year 1950-1951 by the Cornell Law Association from the net proceeds of the annual dues paid by its members and from funds given for the purpose by individual alumni or groups of alumni.
+CORNELL LAW ASSOCIATION SCHOLARSHIPS...A limited number of scholarships have been established for the year 1951-52 by the Cornell Law Association from the net proceeds of the annual dues paid by its members and from funds given for the purpose by individual alumni or groups of alumni.
 These scholarships will be awarded in the discretion of the Faculty under rules prescribed by the Law Association.

-HENRY W. SACKETT SCHOLARSHIPS . . .
-Two scholarships have been established for the year 1950-1951 from the Sackett Law School Endowment Fund.
+HENRY W. SACKETT SCHOLARSHIPS...
+Two scholarships have been established from the Sackett Law School Endowment Fund.
 These scholarships are to be awarded in the discretion of the Law Faculty.

-$MYNDERSE\ VAN\ CLEEF\ SCHOLARSHIP\ .$ .
+MYNDERSE VAN CLEEF SCHOLARSHIP...
 This scholarship, of the value of \$75, is awarded in the discretion of the Law Faculty.